icipe-official/vectoratlas-software-code/docs/architecture/ADRs/0011_analytics.md

 ## Consequences

 We will add umami to the docker stack, and create a nginx redirect for `/statistics` to go to the endpoint of the umami server.
 New stories will be created to do this.

+The umami server needs the "pgcrypto" extension enabled in postgres.

 Steps to add Umami to the site for local development:
 1. Add the following lines to the `docker-compose.dev.yml` file, as another service: